g00glen00b/dimitri.codes/content/posts/2015-02-07-jasmine-tests-maven/index.md

 featuredImage: "../../images/logos/jasmine.png"
 categories: ["Java", "Tutorials"]
 tags: ["AngularJS", "Jasmine", "JavaScript", "Maven", "Testing"]
+excerpt: "In modern webapps, you will be using more than just Java.
+You will write JavaScript code too.
+With Maven + Jasmine you can test your JavaScript code."
 ---

 A while ago I wrote my very first Spring Boot application and I showed you how fast it could be using Spring Boot and AngularJS.
 I also thought about testing all sides of the application, so I started with writing some integration tests for my REST API, then I wrote some unit tests using Mockito and JUnit, and now it's time to write some unit tests for my JavaScript code.